ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Pro Plus is an optional configuration which installed Office 365 locally on a client machine

-Table 90 Microsoft Office Edition Design Decisions for all agencies and implementation types.
+Microsoft Office Edition Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---